TWINGSISTER/GeogebraMultilanguageTranslator/README.md

 Then do some editing to  point your index.html to it.
 If you run into problems and you really need a personal copy of these services just fork this repo!

-All the materials in this site, unless specifically noted, are (c) by  TWINGSISTER

-Thet are licensed under a
-Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+All the materials in this site, unless specifically noted, are (c) by  TWINGSISTER. and are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by-nc-sa/3.0/>.

 Translated materials retain the copyright of the untranslated version as noted in the README file of each particular folder storing translated materials.